-Computer Science and Language (CSL)For Prospective Students
+Computer Science, Linguistics and a Language (CSLL)For Prospective Students

 There are below some further detailed information expanding on questions you may have if you are considering studying this degree.

-- Contacting us and 'shadowing'
+- Talking to us and 'shadowing'

 - What career opportunities are open afterwards?